MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-faqs.md

 Answer: Yes.
 We mandate that the data uploaded to SPO provided containers must be encrypted using AES CBC to ensure the data is secure.
 To learn more, see: [OneDrive for Business and SharePoint Online Migration API encryption](Mhttps://docs.microsoft.com/en-us/sharepoint/dev/apis/migration-api-encryption).

 **Question:**  Will my migration succeed if the temporary storage expires before migration?</br>
 Answer: Yes.
-If your migration task was successful, your data will be migrated to SPO even if the temporary storage expires before the migration is complete.
+If your migration task was successful, your data will be migrated to SPO even if the temporary storage has expired before the migration is complete.